In 2015, The Supreme Court, has unambiguously confirmed that parking charges issued on private land are fully enforceable.

 Please note: If you wish to challenge the validity of a parking charge then you must use the operator’s appeals procedure.
 Other issues can be dealt with under the complaints procedure.

-If you wish to complain to the operator, you MUST complain to directly in the first instance by writing to the UKPE at the address provided to you on the Parking Charge Notice (PCN).
+If you wish to complain to the operator, you MUST complain to the operator directly in the first instance by writing to the UKPE at the address provided to you on the Parking Charge Notice (PCN).